10 interesting facts from SA’s February 2024 new-vehicle sales

 Find a Ford Ranger Wildtrak for sale on Cars.co.za

-Volkswagen Amarok 3.0TDI V6 Aventura 4Motion
+RUNNER-UP: Volkswagen Amarok 3.0TDI V6 Aventura 4Motion

 The 2nd-generation Volkswagen Amarok is also built right here in South Africa, alongside the Ranger in Ford’s Silverton plant.
 While it does share quite a few mechanical and trim components with its American cousin, the Amarok has a distinct identity and initial sales figures for the model look promising.
 It features the Ford-sourced 3.0 V6 TDI, giving it commendable performance, both in terms of driving and towing.